fira5dahi/arrakis-docs/src/text/modules/hotAmm/overview.md

 ### Flagship Public Vault using HOT AMM

-Our flagship WETH/USDC Arrakis Modular Public Vault on Ethereum Mainnet deploys it's funds into a HOT AMM liquidity pool ([details](../../arrakisModular/publicVaults.md#wethusdc-vault)).
+Our flagship WETH/USDC Arrakis Modular Public Vault on Ethereum Mainnet deploys its funds into a HOT AMM liquidity pool ([details](../../arrakisModular/publicVaults.md#wethusdc-vault)).

 This public vault offering is similar to LPing on a traditional AMM, but has a few advanced features under the hood: